Principal House (Abercelyn Country House)

 Also according to local folklore the garden was previously the home of several large stones which apparently were from Tutenkarmen’s tomb.
 For more details ask John in the Plas-y-Dre Restaurant.

 In the garden is a "privy" now used as a wood-store.
 At the rear corner of the house is a natural spring which was the house's water supply in the past.
 There is also the site of a well in the garden although this is now closed over.

 Llanycil and Church (The Secluded Church)

 The Church (St. Beuno) dates back to the 8th C. but was extensively rebuilt in 1881.
 The Church was closed in 2003.
-In 2007 it was purchased by the Bible Society who intend to turn it into the Llanycil Faith Heritage Centre (see also Heritage Centre).
-The church was the destination for 15-year-old Mary Jones in 1800 when she walked 26 miles barefoot to buy a bible, which inspired the founding of the Bible Society's.
+In 2007 it was purchased by the Bible Society who intend to turn it into the Llanycil Faith Heritage Centre (see below).
+The church was the destination for 15-year-old Mary Jones in 1800 when she walked 26 miles barefoot to buy a bible,from the reverend Thomas Charles, which inspired the founding of the Bible Society's.
 Notable persons buried in the churchyard include: Revd Thomas Charles, John Evans, Lewis Edwards, Dafydd Cadwaladr, Thomas Charles Edwards and Elisabeth Davies

 Llanycil was larger than now, across the road from Abercelyn previously stood a tavern, the Cross Keys, and a row of houses.
 These were demolished in 1959 when the road was widened.

 The Llanycil Faith Heritage Centre or Mary Jones World will open in September 2014.
 The Centre cost a Million pounds and tells the story of Mary Jones and the formation of the Bible Society.